 Some businesses do not need to be optimized.
 They need to be honored.

 Rashid’s grandfather opened the warehouse in 1962.
-The ledger entries from that first year, written in Malayalam and English in the same disciplined hand, still sit on a high shelf in the office.
+The ledger entries from that first year, Malayalam and English in the same disciplined hand, still sit on a high shelf.
 Buyers in Hamburg, Marseille, and New York remember the price of cardamom in 1978.
-Some of them remember which monsoon failed in 1983 and how the family rationed inventory through it.

 “I want my great-grandchildren to know what this smelled like.”